fbpx

 Culture

 As stated above, localization, as the world knows the term, is not quite the same as localization at SAP.
 In the SAP world, localization has a much broader meaning than translation and related services and includes the adaptation of the company’s software products for local legal requirements and business processes.
-In other words: Globalization Services delivers country versions of the standard software that is built for the US and German markets.
+In other words: Through its Globalization Services unit, SAP delivers country versions of the standard software that is built for the US and German markets.

 The Language Experience Lab (LX Lab), which is in charge of all localization-related activities designed to shape the language experience of SAP’s customers, manages a lot of activities and technologies in house, and they have a firm strategy of using single language vendors for each language.
 This is a model that may not work for other companies, but it fits the needs of SAP regarding cost, quality, and time.